History of Seth MacFarlane in Timeline

 Seth MacFarlane

-Seth MacFarlane is a multifaceted American entertainer, recognized for his work as an actor, animator, writer, producer, director, comedian, and singer.
-He gained prominence as the creator and star of the animated sitcom *Family Guy*, co-creator of *American Dad!* and *The Cleveland Show*, and creator of the sci-fi series *The Orville*.
-MacFarlane has also ventured into film, writing, directing, and starring in the *Ted* movies and *A Million Ways to Die in the West*.
+Seth MacFarlane is a multi-talented American entertainer renowned for his work in animation, comedy, and music.
+He's the creator of the animated sitcom Family Guy and co-creator of American Dad! and The Cleveland Show.
+MacFarlane has also ventured into live-action, writing, directing, producing, and starring in films like Ted and A Million Ways to Die in the West.
+Besides his television and film work, he is a singer and has released several albums.

 In 1928, Arthur Sager, Seth MacFarlane's maternal grandfather, competed in the Summer Olympics in track and field.